 - Drought Resilience: A major focus is on strengthening policies, funding and scientific approaches to manage drought risks effectively.
 The World Meteorological Organization is presenting tools to improve early warning systems and enhance global preparedness for climate-induced droughts.

-- Action Agenda: The event introduces thematic days, such as Land Day, focusing on ecosystem restoration and Finance Day, highlighting innovative funding mechanisms.
+The concept was popularized by the Brundtland Report and is central to the United Nations’ Sustainable Development Goals(SDGs).
+More Goals (SDGs). - Action Agenda: The event introduces thematic days, such as Land Day, focusing on ecosystem restoration and Finance Day, highlighting innovative funding mechanisms.
 Additionally, forums like the Gender Caucus and Youth Forum spotlight inclusive participation in sustainable land management efforts.

 - Commitments and Goals: Participating nations are expected to commit to ambitious land restoration goals by 2030, promote women’s land rights and engage youth in creating sustainable land-based job opportunities